Last-mile delivery in rural areas: the place to be for innovative IoT solutions

 The main obstacles for now

 The lack of cellular connectivity is still a strong obstacle, partially tackled by GPS but limiting the features and flexibility.
 The problem of white spots is still present in European rural areas, but about to be solved.
-Especially if data exchanges are thought to be as quick as possible (you can very often have 3G antennas, even far from each other, to communicate light data efficiently.
+Problem is that autonomous robots require at least 4G but mostly 5G, to function safely and efficiently.

 Long distances are an issue mainly for battery duration.
 A drone with a 30-minute flight autonomy needs to be 15 minutes away from the delivery spot.
 Therefore, technical progress in flight speed and battery efficiency is mandatory.